Liyubov/citizen_science/README.md

 Here we do data analysis for citizen science projects with the open data https://www.inaturalist.org/projects/city-nature-challenge-2019
 The project is in progress and discussions between @Liubov Tupikina, Muki Haklay, CRI.

 The project is in process.
+See the correlaid team github for the names of team members.

 Preliminary notebook for analysis is "citizen_science_analysis".

 # Reseach Questions (RQs)
 RQ1: Can we identify macroscopic laws of citizen science projects?
 The main goal of the project to identify short-term and long-term dynamics in citizen science projects.